Sussex Yeomanry: Second Boer War

 Following a string of defeats during Black Week in early December 1899, the British government realised that it would need more troops than just the regular army to fight the Second Boer War.
 On 13 December, the decision to allow volunteer forces serve in the field was made, and a Royal Warrant was issued on 24 December.
 This officially created the Imperial Yeomanry (IY).
 The force was organised as county service companies of approximately 115 men, and volunteers (usually middle and upper class) quickly filled the new force, which was equipped to operate as Mounted infantry.
+No 3 Troop, 20th (Fife and Forfarshire Light Horse) Company of 6th (Scottish) Battalion, IY, was soon expanded into 69th (Sussex) Company, Imperial Yeomanry.
 The first contingent of 20 IY battalions arrived in South Africa between February and April and upon arrival were sent throughout the zone of operations.
-69th (Sussex) Company, Imperial Yeomanry, disembarked in South Africa on 24 April 1900, and initially served in 14th Battalion, IY, transferring to 7th Battalion in 1902.
+69th Company disembarked in South Africa on 24 April 1900, and initially served in 14th Battalion, transferring to 7th Battalion in 1902.

 On 14 June 1901, approval was given for a new regiment of Sussex Imperial Yeomanry (all Yeomanry were designated Imperial Yeomanry from 1901 to 1907) to be formed under the command of Lt-Col Charles Wyndham, 3rd Baron Leconfield of Petworth, a former officer in the 1st Life Guards.
 The returned veterans of 69th (Sussex) Company formed the cadre for the new regiment, which had the following organisation: